divarvel/dist-auth-talk/slides.md

 # Centralized auth in a distributed system

 ::: notes
-| every node calls out to the auth service. conceptually simple, but SPOF
+| every node calls out to the auth service.
+| conceptually simple, but the auth service is a SPOF
 | some guarantees are still lost
 | reliance on operational guarantees from the auth service: see zanzibar
+| all in all, it's an okay architecture, even though the auth service
+| is a spof: you can limit the scope of the auth service to make it
+| more robust and accept this failure mode
 :::

 ---